gtk-rs/gtk4-rs/book/src/introduction.md

 Welcome to *GUI development with Rust and GTK 4*.

 GTK 4 is the newest version of a popular cross-platform widget toolkit written in C.
-However, thanks to GObject-Introspection GTK's API can be easily target by various programming languages.
+However, thanks to GObject-Introspection GTK's API can be easily targeted by various programming languages.
 The API even describes the ownership of its parameters!

-Managing ownership without giving up speed is one of Rust's greatest strengths, which makes it an excellent choice to develop GTK apps with it.
+Managing ownership without giving up speed is one of Rust's greatest strengths, which makes it an excellent choice to develop GTK apps with.
-With this combination you don't have to worry about hitting bottlenecks mid-project anymore.
+With this combination you do not have to worry about hitting bottlenecks mid-project anymore.
-Additionally, with Rust you'll have nice things like:
+Additionally, with Rust you will have nice things like:
  - Thread safety
  - Memory safety
  - Sensible dependency management